 - Q How does low myopia affect the eyes?

-- Q How does illness affect high myopia?
+- Q How do other illnesses affect early adult-onset myopia?